 WARNING: Do not select the root folder of your main volume or your home folder since these generate a lot of activity and will cause Trickster to use excessive CPU resources and fill your file list with system files that are of no practical use.

 - Drag files outside of Trickster from recent files list or from the Favorites Sidebar.
-This works just like in the Finder—you can paste to other apps, drop on app in Dock, drop in Finder to move (or copy if the Option key is pressed).
+This works just like in the Finder—you can paste to other apps, drop on app in Dock, drop in Finder to move (or copy if the Option key is pressed), or drop onto a file selection dialog in another app.

 - Open files and applications from Trickster recent files list by double-clicking on them or pressing Enter.